ToxicRevolution/CSGORankMeWeb/README.md

 # Installation

 1. Download all files and extract files into a folder on your webserver.
 2. In a browser navigate to http://yoursite.com/folderName/install/install.php
 3. Follow the install instructions by hovering over the tooltips for information about each
 4. Delete the install folder after filling in the install page.
 5. The site should be up at http://yoursite.com/folderName/ feel free to add social media links and servers by loging into your admin account on the bottom left and going to the admin area.

+# Releases

+V1.0 - For the most part stable, runs into issues if using large datasets.
+Semi slow method of rendering leaderboard.
+Not recommended for large communities or communities with 10,000 or more rankme entries. v1.1.1 - Quickest release, utilizing server sided datatables, more stressful on server but much quicker.
+Stable as all bugs should be addressed as far as we can find.
+Even with more data calls to server you should end up requesting less data from that server than you would with V1.0.

 # Help and Suport